-- Passed in August 2022.
-Focused primarily on the alternative energy ecosystem, manufacturing, and transportation infrastructure in the US. - The over \$700 billion dollars in spending and incentives started in early 2023, but will accelerate in 2H23 and into 2024 as rules and requirements are clarified this spring. - Similar to the CHIPS+ Act, this has already spurred hundreds of billions of planned dollars of capex announcements from Tesla/Panasonic EV battery plant in Oklahoma, Honda/LG Energy to Ohio, Solutions in Ford Tennessee/Kentucky, and Toyota in North Carolina, Just to name a few.
+• Passed in August 2022.
+Focused primarily on the alternative energy ecosystem, manufacturing, and transportation infrastructure in the US.
+The over \$700 billion dollars in spending and incentives started in early 2023, but will accelerate in 2H23 and into 2024 as rules and requirements were just clarified at the end of March 2023.

+• Similar to the CHIPS+ Act, this has already spurred hundreds of billions of dollars of planned capex announcements - from Tesla/Panasonic EV battery plant in Oklahoma, to Honda/LG Energy Solutions in Ohio, Ford in Tennessee/Kentucky, and Toyota in North Carolina.
+Just to name a few.
 This will drive battery materials and manufacturing to the US.